Searchingdays/libraries_arduino/README.md

-# some libraries for interfacing with Arduino microcontrollers
+# some libraries for interfacing with Arduino( AVR) microcontrollers